 #2.
 What about the Open Philanthropy post in which David Roodman presented a diffusion model of future growth that predicted much higher growth rates?

-I think that model overlooks most of the points made above, especially the point made in the section “The history of economic growth does not support a growth explosion”.
+I think that model overlooks most of the points made above.
 Second, I think the following figure from Roodman’s article is a strong indication about the fit of the model, particularly how the growth rates in 1600-1970 are virtually all in the high percentiles of the model, while the growth rates in 1980-2019 are all in the low percentiles, and generally in a lower percentile as time progresses.
 That is a strong sign that the model does not capture our actual trajectory, and that the fit is getting worse as time progresses.

 #3.
 We have a wager to give much more weight to high-growth scenarios.